-Past and ongoing activities related to the interests and objectives of the ELEDIA@USIL include the study, design, and implementation of wireless systems and devices for distributed sensing and actuation.
+Past and ongoing activities related to the interests and objectives of the ELEDIA@USIL node include the study, design, and implementation of wireless systems and devices for distributed sensing and actuation.
 The self-learning principle of smart monitoring systems has been deeply investigated and applied in different application fields.

-In this framework, the Staff of the ELEDIA@USIL is investigating innovative wireless platforms as well as advanced methodologies for the implementation of the Sensing – Processing – Actuation loop.
+In this framework, the Staff of the ELEDIA@USIL node is investigating innovative wireless platforms as well as advanced methodologies for the implementation of the Sensing – Processing – Actuation loop.
 The sensing phase is enabled by distributed low-cost technologies like the WSN.
 The processing methods are executed both on the hardware platforms as well as on remote control units according to the computational load of the learning strategies.
 The actuation is managed by dedicated devices which apply the actions suggested by the smart methods to change the status of the scenario under control.